mahitha56/searchinsertposition/README.md

 hii
 how are you
 what are you are doing
-what skills are there to you
+what skills are there to